 You can find a point calculation form here.

-From an auto electrician or veterinarian in New Zealand, a roofer or carpenter in Austria, a labour recruitment officer or sales manager in South Africa, a midwife or teacher in Ireland there are places to be had in a range of countries for a huge range of skills.
-These skills are constantly being updated and shifting according to the needs of the countries so if your skills are not on the list, keep checking and if they are on the list now might be the time to act.
+From an auto electrician or veterinarian in New Zealand, a roofer or carpenter in Austria, a labour recruitment officer or sales manager in South Africa, a midwife or teacher in Ireland there are places to be had in a range of countries for a huge range of skills as a part of a critical skills migration program.
+These critical skills are constantly changing and being updated according to the changing needs of each country.
+As a result, if your skills are not on the list, keep checking.
+Importantly, if they are on the list now might be the time to act.

-We have included just a few of the skilled visa options around the world to whet your appetite.
+We have included just a few of the skilled visa options that are available through skilled migration programs around the world to whet your appetite.
 If you would like to find out about opportunities in other countries, then leave us a comment and we will add to this blog or leave us a comment about your experiences.